 Water quality is a critical health, economic and aesthetic concern.
-The city and county will protect, maintain and improve water quality within the Boulder Creek watershed as a necessary component of existing ecosystems and as a critical resource for the human community.
-The city and county will seek to reduce point and nonpoint sources of pollutants, protect and restore natural water system, and conserve water resources.
+The city and county have been protecting, maintaining and improvinge water quality and overall health within the Boulder Creek Valley watersheds as a necessary component of existing ecosystems and as a critical resource for the human community.
+The city and county will continue seek to reduce point and nonpoint sources of pollutants, protect and restore natural water systems, and conserve water resources.
 Special emphasis will be placed on regional efforts, such as watershed planning, and priority will be placed on pollution prevention over treatment.

-Water resource planning efforts will be regional in nature and incorporate the goals of water quality protection, and as well as surface and ground water conservation.
-The city will continue to obtain additional municipal water supplies to ginsure adequate drinking water, maintain instream flows and preserve agricultural uses.
+Water resource planning efforts will be regional in nature and incorporate the goals of water quality protection, and as well as surface and ground-water conservation.
+The city will continue to obtain additional municipal water supplies resources as needed to einsure adequate drinking water, maintain instream flows and preserve agricultural uses.
 The city will seek to minimize or mitigate the environmental, agricultural and economic impacts to other jurisdictions in its acquisition of additional municipal water supply to further the goals of maintaining instream flows and preventing the permanent removal of land from agricultural production elsewhere in the state.